Hugovs2000/CMPG-323-Overview---31586872/README.md

 ### Project 3:

 The .gitignore file is in the visual studio iteration where it ignores the necessary visual studio files and it is also altered to ignore the appsettings.json file which contains the connection string of the database used.

+### Project 4:

+No .gitignore file was used for this project as no sensitive information had to be stored.

 ## Storage of credentials and sensitive information:
 Credentials and sensitive information will be stored by encrypting the password when storing it in the database and decrypting it when needed.
 Other sensitive information can be added onto the .gitignore to be ignored when committing the work.